Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

 Using spherical coordinates ($r$, $\theta$, $\phi$), we define the cell surface by $r = f(\theta, \phi)$.
 Our results are valid for any positive cell-shape function $f$, and we exemplify using spherical harmonics,

-which have previously been shown to be effective in describing cell shapes \cite{cavanagh_t_2022}. $Y_{\ell}^{m}$ is the spherical harmonic of degree $\ell$ and order $m$, $r_0$ is the base spherical radius of the cell~\footnote{We assume $r_0=1$ and set the length scale to be on cell size.}, and $\alpha$ is a free parameter that controls the strength of the harmonic perturbations, meant to induce surface irregularities.
+which have previously been shown to be effective in describing cell shapes \cite{cavanagh_t_2022}, in particular perturbations during cell migration (see~\cite{noauthor_supplementary_nodate} for more complex shapes). $Y_{\ell}^{m}$ is the spherical harmonic of degree $\ell$ and order $m$, $r_0$ is the base spherical radius of the cell~\footnote{We set $r_0=1$ thus setting our units in terms of cell size.}, and $\alpha$ is a free parameter that controls the strength of the harmonic perturbations, meant to induce surface irregularities.

 Using the Golden Spiral algorithm (``the Fibonacci sphere'')~\cite{hardin_comparison_2016}, we initialize the receptors to be approximately uniformly distributed on the surface before optimization.
 In the case of the unperturbed cell ($\alpha=0$), this provides a very evenly distributed distribution along the surface (Fig.~\ref{fig:clusters}).
 We note that the more perturbed the cell surface is from a sphere, the less perfectly distributed the receptors will be at the start of the optimization.